splunk/splunk-for-securityHub/README.md

 #### Part 1:

-Follow the Trumpet instructions to build a Cloudformation template that will create a data pipeline for sending AWS Security Hub findings to Splunk
+Follow the Trumpet instructions to build a Cloudformation template that will create a data pipeline for sending AWS Security Hub findings to Splunk.

 #### Part 2: